← Research library

 Genbu · 玄武 · The tortoise of the North

 Genbu is the quiet engine.
-It looks for durable margins, conservative leverage, and the absence of disasters — small-cap quality names that compound through neglect.
-Over the five-year window it was active only 30 days out of 1.174.
-Its win rate is the lowest of the four — 27.3% — but when it wins it wins big.
-Standalone return: +324% on just 11 trades.
-The asymmetry is the point.
-Genbu doesn't fire often, but when it does the macro is signalling look for quality, not story.
+It looks for durable margins, conservative leverage, and the absence of disasters, small-cap quality names that compound through neglect.
+Over the five-year window it was the active guardian only 72 days out of 1,258 , it sits out the great majority of sessions.
+Across those windows it took just 42 trades and contributed 12.5% of the stack's gains.
+The restraint is the point: Genbu doesn't fire often, but when the macro is signalling look for quality, not story, it earns its slot, and the rest of the time it stays out of the way.

 Suzaku · 朱雀 · The phoenix of the South

 Suzaku is the workhorse.
-It hunts small-cap momentum breakouts — compression-to-expansion patterns, base-and-go setups, the thrust that comes off a tight twenty-day range.
-It was active 596 days, more than every other engine combined, and produced the bulk of the system's return: standalone +4582% over 168 trades at a 40.5% win rate.
-The standalone drawdown is meaningful — 32.5% peak-to-trough, the cost of an aggressive momentum sleeve — but the macro switch rotates out of Suzaku into more defensive engines whenever breadth deteriorates, which is why the live stack's drawdown is materially lower than Suzaku's own.
+It hunts small-cap momentum breakouts, compression-to-expansion patterns, base-and-go setups, the thrust that comes off a tight twenty-day range.
+It was the active guardian 383 days, more days than any other engine, taking 132 trades and producing the bulk of the stack's return: 70.4% of total gains.
+It is also where the stack's risk would concentrate if left unchecked, which is exactly why the macro switch rotates out of Suzaku into more defensive engines whenever breadth deteriorates.

 Byakko · 白虎 · The white tiger of the West

 Byakko is the bear-market translator.
 When the broad equity market is weak the conventional advice is “go to cash.”
-Byakko's observation is that there is usually a sector that isn't — commodity producers, energy explorers, gold miners.
-The engine trades a small basket of defensive-sector ETFs (XOP, GDX, XLE and a handful of related vehicles) with the highest hit rate of the four: 55.9% over 143 trades.
-It is active 375 days — most of them sessions on which a long-only momentum engine would have been bleeding.
-The function is regime translation.
-Capital stays in equities, but in the equities that work.
+Byakko's observation is that there is usually a sector that isn't, commodity producers, energy explorers, gold miners.
+The engine trades a small basket of defensive-sector ETFs.
+It was the active guardian 304 days, most of them sessions on which a long-only momentum engine would have been bleeding, taking 155 trades for a 6.8% contribution.
+The function is regime translation: capital stays in equities, but in the equities that work when the broad market doesn't.

 Seiryū · 青龍 · The dragon of the East

 Seiryū is the recovery engine.
-Markets transition messily out of bear regimes — false starts, head fakes, a few weeks of large-cap leadership that doesn't broaden.
+Markets transition messily out of bear regimes, false starts, head fakes, a few weeks of large-cap leadership that doesn't broaden.
 Seiryū hunts speculative large-cap recoveries in those transition windows, when small-cap momentum hasn't earned the right to fire but cash is the wrong answer.
-Active 53 days, 52.4% win rate, standalone +479% return on 21 trades.
-It is the smallest engine by trade count — most regimes don't need it — but the macro deploys it surgically when the broader read is the bottom is in, but it's the big names leading.
+Active just 42 days across the window, the fewest of the four, it took 24 trades for an outsized 10.3% contribution: the highest gain per day-on-duty of any engine.
+Most regimes don't need it; the macro deploys it surgically when the read is the bottom is in, but it's the big names leading.

 The macro switch

 Engines don't decide which engine is on.
 The classifier does.
-It reads the universe daily — the percentage of names above their fifty-day moving average with a fifty-over-two-hundred stack, the percentage in confirmed downtrends, and a handful of derived breadth metrics — and assigns each session a regime.
+It reads the universe daily, the percentage of names above their fifty-day moving average with a fifty-over-two-hundred stack, the percentage in confirmed downtrends, and a handful of derived breadth metrics, and assigns each session a regime.
 The regime chooses the engine.
 The engine produces signals.
-The signals are sized by composite score and entered on the next session's open.
+The signals are sized by composite score and filled market-on-close, in the same closing auction the daily-bar backtest fills at.

 It is deliberately a daily decision.
 We don't want a regime flag that flickers on a single bar; we don't want one that confirms a regime change three weeks after the market did.
 The seven-regime taxonomy is small enough to be intelligible, large enough to capture the meaningful states, and the persistence rules around regime transitions are tuned to favour the regimes the system has historically handled well.